dpwdec/markdown-exploration/README.md

 taboo which, according to Freud, works to consolidate gender identity through the appropriate rechanneling and sublimation of desire.

-*Bold Text: Courtesy of Judith Butler, Gender Troubles*
+*Italics Text: Courtesy of Judith Butler, Gender Troubles*